No negative impact on climate

 At Stena Line, we’re working relentlessly on being a leader in sustainable shipping.
 Right now, we’re working on a solution to calculate CO2 emissions for both passengers and freight.

-We welcome your views and suggestions about our efforts in Connecting Europe for a Sustainable Future.
+We welcome your views and suggestions about our sustainability efforts.
+Please contact a member of our Sustainability team.